Is Orientation required?

 The Orientation program for parents and siblings is free.
-It includes two lunch tickets for the Fall Family Lunch on Saturday of Fall Orientation, and the Parent Reception and Dinner on Sunday night of January Orientaiton.
+It includes two lunch tickets for the Fall Family Lunch on Saturday of Fall Orientation, or the January Parent Reception on Monday night of January Orientation.
 Additional Fall Family Lunch tickets may be purchased at the Welcome Tent for extended families.

 Where can I go to church in the area?

 There are many churches of all denominations in the area, many of which provide van services for students on Sunday mornings.
 Students are encouraged to become involved in a local church community.
 There will also be a Church Connection on the Thursday following Fall Orientation Welcome Week where representatives from over 40 local churches will be available to meet students and share information about their services.
 See a list of area churches.
 Church connections are discussed during Student LIfe day during January Orientation.

 Can freshmen have cars on campus?

 All students are permitted to have cars on campus.
 All vehicles must be registered with Gordon Police within two weeks of the beginning of the semester.
 You will have an opportunity to register your vehicle during the Campus Connections time in the Ken Olsen Science Center on the Saturday of Fall Orientation, or during Campus Connections time during January Orientation.

 How do I get around if I don't bring a car to campus?